 - complete a five-year Bachelor of Medicine and Bachelor of Surgery (MBChB) degree at Otago or Auckland University

-- complete another five years of specialist training and examinations to become a Fellow of the Australian and New Zealand College of Anaesthetists.
+- complete five years of specialist training and pass examinations to become a Fellow of the Australian and New Zealand College of Anaesthetists.

-- Watch how to become an anaesthetist - video, 1.15 mins
+- Vimeo website - NZ Society of Anaesthetists video on how to become an anaesthetist (Video - 1.15 minutes)

 - University of Otago website - information about the Health Sciences First Year programme